devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - 6. Boot to the usb.and install.Enjoy!!!!
 Disclaimer - I am not Responsible for any cause of damage for your device.

-Thanks to the OpenCore Team, Olarila Team, SAITEJA, AMD Team, Mieze, btwise, and also me ofcourse.
+Thanks to the OpenCore Team, Olarila Team, SAITEJA, AMD Team, Mieze, btwise,Ziden flakes and also me ofcourse.